top of page

 "She had a servile personality and was always willing to please others."

-Detailed Meaning of Servile
+Meaning and Usage of Servile

 When someone is described as servile, it implies that they lack independence and assertiveness, typically prioritizing the wishes and interests of authority figures or superiors over their own.
 This term can carry a negative connotation, suggesting a lack of self-respect or dignity, as well as an undue willingness to endure exploitation or mistreatment.
 "Servile" highlights a demeanor characterized by excessive compliance and a reluctance to challenge or question those in positions of power or authority.

-Example Sentences for Servile
+Example Sentences Using Servile

 1. His servile attitude towards the boss hindered his professional growth.